solarte7/lung_cancer_diagnosis/README.md

 </ul>

 <h4> 2.
 Negation and speculation detection: </h4>
 Detecting speculation and negation is a crucial step to extract the cancer diagnosis correctly.
 This section shows a rule-based approach to detect negation and speculation in clinical texts written in Spanish.
 The rule-based approach was developed using Java and Eclipse.
 The UDPipe external jar is required to run the application.
-This jar file can be found in the <a href= "https://github.com/solarte7/lung_cancer_diagnosis/tree/main/negation_speculation/lib"> lib </a> directory. <br>
+This jar file can be found in the <a href= "https://github.com/solarte7/lung_cancer_diagnosis/tree/main/negation_speculation/lib"> lib </a> directory. </br>

-To test this tool make sure you have previously installed <a href = "https://www.java.com/es/Java"> Java </a> 1.8 or higher and <a href ="https://www.eclipse.org/downloads/"> Eclipse IDE </a>.\br
+To test this tool make sure you have previously installed <a href = "https://www.java.com/es/Java"> Java </a> 1.8 or higher and <a href ="https://www.eclipse.org/downloads/"> Eclipse IDE </a>.</br>

 To execute the Negation and speculation detection step,  you must use the Main.java file.
 This file receives a text string and returns the detected <strong>cues </strong> and the <strong>scope</strong> for each cue.